 Other things to try when you need to use up bananas:

 Of course, you could also whip up a banana bread, or save them in your freezer for sweetening smoothies.
-I’ll be sharing a bunch of banana ice cream recipes in a few weeks.
+I have a collection of banana ice cream recipes if you have any bananas left.

 Wait, don’t throw all those peels in the trash!